Tirzepatide dosing protocol

 - Weeks 13+: 6 mg (1.2 ml) or 8 mg (1.6 ml)

 A 10 mg vial gives 10 shots at 1 mg or about 1.25 at 8 mg.
+The highest dose studied in the phase 2 trial was 12 mg weekly (Jastreboff 2023, NEJM, PMID 37366315); the idea that most users settle at 4 to 8 mg is community-reported, not from the trial.
 Check the Retatrutide calculator for your needs.
 Weekly, same day.

 Reconstitution guide for 10 mg vials